roterodamus/armbianm8c/README.md

 cpu governor is set to performance, Your r36s might get hotter than usual.

 This project is not perfect.
 Click and pops do occur, but mostly in the first 2 minutes.
-You should here them less after 2 minutes.
+You should hear them less after 2 minutes.

 you can set buffersize in ~/jackm8c.sh